quicwg/base-drafts/draft-ietf-quic-qpack.md

   that field name in that section, concatenated together and separated with commas.

-Field list:
+Field section:

 : An ordered collection of HTTP field lines associated with an HTTP message.
-A field list can contain multiple field lines with the same name.
+A field section can contain multiple field lines with the same name.
 It can also contain duplicate field lines.
-The header field and trailer field sections of an HTTP message each contain a field list.
+An HTTP message can include both header field and trailer field sections.

 Field block:

-: The compressed representation of a field list.
+: The compressed representation of a field section.

 Encoder:

-: An implementation which transforms a field list into a field block.
+: An implementation which transforms a field section into a field block.

 Decoder:

-: An implementation which transforms a field block into a field list.
+: An implementation which transforms a field block into a field section.

 Absolute Index: